Plzeň’s golden standard / Exploring the heart of West Bohemia

 The contrast is where the magic happens.
 Down in the sandstone tunnels, the temperature drops to a constant 7°C, and you are transported back to the 19th century.
 Here, beer is still fermented and matured in massive oak barrels.
 The highlight is tasting the unfiltered, unpasteurised beer straight from the wood.
 For the independent traveler, the brewery isn’t just a tourist stop; it is a living monument to Czech craftsmanship.

-A View from the Clouds: Cathedral of St. Bartholomew
+A view from the clouds / Cathedral of St. Bartholomew

 Emerging from the brewery and heading towards the city centre, your eyes will inevitably be drawn upwards.
 The Cathedral of St. Bartholomew sits at the heart of Republic Square, and its spire is a constant north star for anyone navigating the city.
 Reaching a height of over 100 metres, it is the tallest church tower in the country.